 At a hearing on the motion to dismiss because of the statute of limitations, the trial court must decide if the evidence presented to the trial court supports the finding that:

-The prosecutor with the State Attorney’s Office must also meet the burden of demonstrating that the defendant was continuously absent from the state in order to toll the statute of limitations.
+The prosecutor with the State Attorney’s Office must also meet the burden of demonstrating that the defendant was continuously absent from the state to toll the statute of limitations.

-Florida law provides that the period of limitation does not run during any time when the defendant is continuously absent from the state or has no reasonably ascertainable place of abode or work within the state.
+Florida law provides that the limitation period does not run when the defendant is continuously absent from the state or has no reasonably ascertainable place of abode or work within the state.

-This provision shall not extend the period of limitation otherwise applicable by more than 3 years, but shall not be construed to limit the prosecution of a defendant who has been timely charged by indictment or information or other charging document and who has not been arrested due to his or her absence from this state or has not been extradited for prosecution from another state.
+This provision extends the limitation period otherwise applicable.
+Still, it is not construed to limit the prosecution of a defendant who has been timely charged by indictment or information or other charging document and who has not been arrested due to his or her absence from this state or has not been extradited for prosecution from another state.